Other flapping wing designs

 This technology was also used at the EV2 (1976).
 In the margin, the wings with their two spars powered separately are to be seen.

-The function is similar to the wing of a dragonfly.
+The function is similar to the wing of a Dragonfly.
 Here, too, the phase-delayed flapping movement of the main and auxiliary spar determines the amount of the wing twisting.

-movement of three spars the camber of the airfoil can be
+Furthermore, the Dragonfly obviously works with a strong spar at the leading edge.
+With the phase-delayed flapping movement of three spars the camber of the airfoil can be influenced, too.

 3.6 Servo controlled wing twisting